#1 Ranked Children’s Hospital by U.S. News & World Report

 The information on the following pages will help you learn the basics about CP and know what to expect in the days and months ahead.

-Here in Boston Children's Hospital Cerebral Palsy Program, we’re dedicated to helping kids and adults with CP enjoy a great quality of life.
+The team of experts in the Cerebral Palsy Program are dedicated to helping kids and adults with CP enjoy a great quality of life.

 Since "cerebral palsy" is actually a term that covers several different types of brain injury, it's important to seek treatment from experts who understand: